 12. Wilcox Ridge, Jasper National Park

 Wilcox Ridge offers panoramic views of the Columbia Icefield from an elevated viewpoint almost 8,000 feet (2,438 metres) high.
 The trail climbs quickly to the best Red Chair view in the Rockies, then gradually levels off as you approach the pass.
-While most people turn around at Wilcox Pass, we highly recommend continuing on just a bit further (1.4 km) to the ridge, for the best views of the glaciers.
-The trail is marked with yellow trail markers, and is not technical, but hiking boots are recommended so you donโt slip on loose rock.
+While most people turn around at Wilcox Pass, we highly recommend continuing on just a bit further (1.4 km) to the ridge, for even better glacier views.
+The trail is marked with yellow trail markers, and is not technical, but hiking boots are recommended so you don’t slip on loose rock.

 - Distance: 4 km to Wilcox Pass / 5.4 km to Wilcox Ridge